grafana/mimir/docs/sources/mimir/manage/mimir-runbooks/_index.md

 ### MimirIngestedDataTooFarInTheFuture

 This alert fires when Mimir ingester accepts a sample with timestamp that is too far in the future.
-This is typically a result of processing of corrupted message, and it can cause rejection of other samples (from "now").
+This is typically a result of processing of corrupted message, and it can cause rejection of other samples with timestamp close to "now" (real-world time).

 How it **works**: